-Widespread modal shift from motorised vehicles to active travel and micromobility is sweeping across the country.
-Quantifying this shift to better understand urban travel and optimise the road network accordingly requires intelligent traffic monitoring technology.
+Widespread modal shift from motorised vehicles to active travel and micromobility has swept across the country.
+Measuring this shift to better understand urban travel and optimise the road network accordingly requires intelligent traffic monitoring technology.
 AI-powered computer vision technology is the go-to tech for the job.

 In this article we provide key insights and learnings gathered from our work to date with local authorities and network planners, and take an in-depth look at how computer vision technology is revolutionising the traffic monitoring industry.

 We will explore:

 - Evidencing modal shift with AI-powered computer vision tech

 - Modal shift in the aftermath of the pandemic

 - The value of modal shift monitoring and assessment

 We hope that the information here will help you to make informed decisions about the technology you specify to measure and evaluate modal shift and assess the impact of active travel schemes.

 Evidencing modal shift with AI-powered computer vision tech

 Computer vision has become the go-to technology for traffic monitoring, but not all AI-powered CV tech is created equal.
 There is a growing choice of traffic AI tech available on the market, varying in accuracy and usability, and the crucial ability to adapt to the rapidly increasing range of transport modes using the road network.